Bots

 - Region — The cloud region where the bot will run.
 Choose a region close to your exchange's servers for lower latency.

 After deploying, the bot will appear with a "Deploying" status.
-Once provisioning completes, it transitions to "Running" and begins processing market data.
+Once provisioning completes, it transitions to "Online" and begins processing market data.
 You'll then need to assign an API key and strategy template before it can trade.

 Bot Lifecycle